-Implementing a cloud computing architecture ultimately is the next generation in cost management -- a shifting of traditional IT platforms to a resource-efficient, dynamic, hosted framework.
-Although this cost-based view of the cloud dominates the dialogue on cloud adoption, it falls short of the complete picture.
+Implementing a cloud computing architecture ultimately is the next generation in cost management -- a shifting of traditional IT platforms to a resource-efficient,

 Beyond cost, line departments are looking to implement a cloud computing architecture to enhance worker productivity.
 To these departments, the biggest benefit of implementing a cloud computing model is the model's ability to apply IT tools faster and more flexibly.
 Line departments want flexibility in presenting application services to users and in assigning applications to resources based on cost and other metrics.
 This means looking at the overall IT architecture -- specifically the network -- in a whole new way.